 Become an effective health care leader by learning how to develop positive and productive relationships with employees in your workplace.
 Instructional material in this course teaches you how to successfully manage business units and lead in difficult times.
 Master practical techniques and skills that enable you to articulate your values and vision, set business goals, improve group communication and team-building, motivate and manage staff, and use negotiation strategies to drive change, innovation, and growth in your organization.

-Achieve your career goals with a specialization in public health that deepens your knowledge of disease prevention planning and teaches you how to design public health programs that address the cultural, psychological, and behavioral factors that affect individual and community health.
+Achieve your career goals with a concentration in public health that deepens your knowledge of disease prevention planning and teaches you how to design public health programs that address the cultural, psychological, and behavioral factors that affect individual and community health.